 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

-Whether visiting on vacation or looking to settle down for the long-term, most travellers will require a visa to enter Kenya.
-The type of visa one acquires will depend on each individual’s reasons for being in the country.
+Whether visiting on vacation or looking to settle down for the long term, most travellers will require a visa to enter Kenya.
+The type of visa required will depend on the reasons for being in the country.

 Tourist visas for Kenya

 Most foreigners require a tourist visa to visit Kenya, though citizens of select countries are allowed visa-free entry.

 Tourist visas are a type of single-entry visa for Kenya.
 They are valid for three months before travel and may be extended for another three months (90 days).
 Visitors must normally apply for renewal at the immigration headquarters in Nairobi.

 Tourist visas for Kenya generally require a travel itinerary detailing the places to be visited, any hotel bookings or proof of accommodation, a valid passport and a return ticket.